lisphp/lisphp/README.markdown

 -----

 There are two ways to quote a form in Lisphp.
 First is the macro `quote`, and the other is quote syntax `:`.
-Single quotations is used as string literal.
+(You cannot use the traditional single quotation because it is already being used as a string literal.)

     (quote abc)
     :abc